bcdavasconcelos/DEVONthink-3/Applescripts/Filter think windows (for Alfred Workflow).md

 		repeat with theWin in theWins -- the loop

-			set WinID to the id of theWin
-			set theSubtitle to (class of theWin as text) set theName to name of theWin -- preparing the display info if theSubtitle is "document window" then set the theName to my change_case(theName, "upper") set theSubtitle to theSubtitle & space & (index of theWin) -- preparing the display info set theName to my replaceText(theName, "\"", "")
+			set theName to (class of theWin as text) & space & (index of theWin) -- preparing the display info --	if theSubtitle is "document window" then set the theName to my change_case(theName, "upper")

+			set theSubtitle to name of theWin -- preparing the display info set theSubtitle to my replaceText(theSubtitle, "\"", "")

-			set theString to "{
+			set theArg to (id of theWin)
-			       \"title\": \"" & theName & "\",
-			       \"subtitle\": \"" & theSubtitle & "\",
-			       \"arg\":  \"" & WinID & "\"
-			       },"

-			set theStrings to theStrings & theString & return
+			set theString to my json_string(theName, theSubtitle, theArg) set theStrings to theStrings & theString & return

 		end repeat

-		set CompleteString to "{\"items\": [" & return & theStrings & "]}" -- adding the beggining and end of the string

-		set CompleteString to my replaceText(CompleteString, "," & return & "]}", return & "]}") -- removal of the very last comma
+		set CompleteString to my complete_json_string(theStrings)

 		set CompleteString to my replaceText(CompleteString, "document window", "doc win") set CompleteString to my replaceText(CompleteString, "viewer window", "vi win")